tc-imba/VG100-elm-website/markdown/ref/playground.md

 ### About Coordinates

-Elm Playground uses Cartesian coordianate system, the same as what we have learned in middle school, i.e.,
+Elm Playground uses Cartesian coordinate system, the same as what we have learned in middle school, i.e.,

 1. the origin is at the center of screen,
 1. the positive x-axis points to the right,
 1. the positive y-axis points to the top,

 which differs from some other packages, e.g., `Svg`.